Plant-Based

 These can include the novelty of ingredients and application forms, variability in bases, and the need for matching, especially when the target is real dairy.

 For example, when tasting dairy milk, you might get a slight butter note.
 Mimicking this in a plant-based alternative demands more than simply adding the flavor.
-Depending on the application’s base, this butter note could feel in your face and out of place, or it could get muddled in a sea of off-notes from the plant-based ingredients.
+Depending on the application’s base, this butter note could feel in your face and out of place.
+Alternatively, it could get muddled in a sea of off-notes from the plant-based ingredients.

 Balance is needed, but the profile you’re trying to match and the other flavor components present in your base’s ingredients may dictate the approach.